How to Use Statewide Contracts

 There is no cost to sign a usage agreement.

-Price lists are provided for each statewide contract.
-Prices should be considered maximum or ceiling prices and are based on lower-volume purchases.
+Each statewide contract includes a price list that shows the maximum prices, based on low-volume purchases.
 Check your invoice against the price list to make sure you are not charged more than the contract price.
-Additional discounts may be available based on order quantity, manufacturer or dealer incentives, or other competitive factors.
-Contractors are allowed to charge less than the stated contract price.
+Discounts may be available based on order quantity, manufacturer or dealer incentives, or other competitive factors.
+Vendors are allowed to charge less than the stated contract price.

-The Enterprise Services statewide contracts vendor management fee funds the costs for contract establishment and administration, product and price auditing, purchasing assistance, and online access as well as all services and administration DES performs under RCW 39.26.
-Vendors submit activity reports and management fees as outlined in the contract on a quarterly basis to DES.
+Vendors pay a management fee for establishing and administrating contracts, product and price auditing, purchasing assistance, online access, and all services and administration we perform under RCW 39.26.
+Vendors submit activity reports and management fees to us every quarter.

 Make a purchase from a statewide contract